Skip to content

 Path parameters

-Path parameters extracted from the route pattern (:id, :slug, etc.) are always marked as required: true:
+Path parameters extracted from the route pattern (:id, :slug, etc.) are marked as required: true:

 ts